 Special Education is a stand-alone major with concentrations in either elementary or middle and high school areas.
-The following course of study along with general college requirements and applied practice is designed to meet requirements for North Carolina initial licensure in Special Education K-12.
+The following course of study along with general college requirements and applied practice is designed to meet requirements for North Carolina initial licensure in Special Education: General Curriculum (K-12).
 Applied practice includes early field experiences assigned as part of the professional course sequence and student teaching.
-The Department has submitted an application to the North Carolina Department of Public Instruction to establish a K-12 licensure program in Special Education (approval is expected by fall 2012).
 A student majoring in Special Education may wish to consider dual licensure and should consult with the Department of Teacher Education for additional information.

 Core Courses (Required of all Special Education Majors) S.H.

-EDUC 2000 Introduction to Teaching and Educational Technology .3 EDUC 3100 Theories of Teaching and Learning .3 EDUC 3101 Learning Environments and Professional Practice 5
+EDUC 2000 Introduction to Teaching and Educational Technology

+\EDUC 3100 Theories of Teaching and Learning

+\EDUC 3101 Learning Environments and Professional Practice.